NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =======================================================  ========  =====  ===========  ========  ========  ========================

   .. [#] If NumberofResidents not provided, an *asset* calculation is performed assuming standard occupancy, in which occupant-driven end uses (e.g., plug loads, appliances, hot water) are calculated based on NumberofBedrooms.
-         If NumberofResidents is provided, an *operational* calculation is instead performed, in which hot water end uses are calculated based on NumberofResidents from `Estimating Daily Domestic Hot-Water Use in North American Homes <http://www.fsec.ucf.edu/en/publications/pdf/fsec-pf-464-15.pdf>`_ and all other occupant-driven end uses are adjusted using the following relationship from `RECS 2015 <https://www.eia.gov/consumption/residential/reports/2015/overview/>`_:
+         If NumberofResidents is provided, an *operational* calculation is instead performed, in which *some* occupant-driven end uses, as described throughout the documentation, are adjusted using the following relationship from `RECS 2015 <https://www.eia.gov/consumption/residential/data/2015/>`_:

          \- **single-family detached or manufactured home**: NumberofBedrooms = -1.47 + 1.69 * NumberofResidents